Recognizing the Signs of Illness in Cats

 What changes in sociability or energy level would indicate that my cat might be sick?

-As a general rule, cats that are sick will have lower energy levels.
-The only thing you may notice is that your cat sleeps more, does not play as much, or is restless.
-With some diseases, especially hyperthyroidism, your cat’s energy level may actually seem to increase to the point of hyperactivity.
-Cats with hyperthyroidism often are restless at night and may suddenly begin howling or waking family members up.
+With some diseases, especially hyperthyroidism, your cat’s energy level may seem to increase to the point of hyperactivity.
+Cats with hyperthyroidism are often restless at night and may suddenly begin howling or waking family members up.

 What changes would I see in coat appearance and amount of shedding?

-Cats that are not feeling well do not tend to groom themselves very well.
+Cats that are not feeling well do not tend to groom themselves well.
 Therefore, you will usually see a messy or greasy coat, mats of fur, or clumps of loose hair.
 In some cases, you will see a difference in the coat’s shine or an increased amount of dandruff.

 What changes should I look for in appetite or thirst?

-What changes should I look for in the litterbox?
+What changes should I look for in the litter box?

-Increased amounts of urine in the box indicate an of inability to properly conserve water and may mean that your cat is developing kidney or liver problems, or diabetes mellitus.
+Increased amounts of urine in the box indicate an inability to properly conserve water and may mean that your cat is developing kidney or liver problems, or diabetes mellitus.

 What changes should I look for in breathing?